-Neurology rotations are at Bellevue and the VA NY Harbor Healthcare System on the consultation services and neurology clinics.
-On the wards, you have primary responsibility for neurological patients, supervised by the senior resident and faculty.
+Neurology rotations are at NYC Health + Hospitals/Bellevue and the VA NY Harbor Healthcare System with the inpatient neurology consultation services and outpatient neurology clinics.
+You take primary responsibility for your neurological cases, supervised by senior residents and faculty.
 You also participate in neurology conferences, rounds, and other educational activities.
-During neurology rotations, you take weekend call shifts in psychiatry, in the psychiatric emergency room at the Bellevue Comprehensive Psychiatric Emergency Program.
+During neurology rotations, you take psychiatry call shifts in CPEP.

 Bellevue Comprehensive Psychiatric Emergency Program

-The Bellevue Comprehensive Psychiatric Emergency Program (CPEP) is a core clinical rotation in emergency psychiatry in your first year.
-It is the busiest psychiatric emergency service in New York City, providing care for more than 13,000 presentations annually in the core emergency service alone.
-The program consists of the psychiatric emergency department (with 6 beds reserved for extended observation of patients for up to 72 hours); the interim crisis clinic (an innovative program for providing short-term follow-up for patients discharged from the emergency department); and the mobile crisis team (a multidisciplinary team that visits people in the community when there is a concern that they may have a mental illness and need treatment).
+CPEP is a core clinical rotation in your PGY-1 year.
+CPEP constitutes the busiest psychiatric emergency service in New York City, providing care for thousands of patient presentations annually in the core emergency service alone.
+The program consists of the psychiatric emergency department, which in addition to crisis intervention, provides extended observation of patients for up to 72 hours; the interim crisis clinic, an innovative program for providing short-term follow-up to patients discharged from the emergency department; and the mobile crisis team, a multidisciplinary team that visits people in the community when acute psychiatric treatment is indicated.

 Inpatient Psychiatry Clinical Training for Residents

-The third and fourth hours are devoted to weekly Psychiatry Grand Rounds and to an all-residents meeting where trainees in each of the classes gather together for morbidity and mortality conferences, journal club, residency town hall meetings, and lecture series focused on career, race and racism, research skills, and systems of care.
-This is a time when residents build collegiality and have the opportunity to learn from and with one another across the classes.
+Together the entire residency gathers for morbidity and mortality conferences, journal club, community meetings, and lecture series focused on career development, race and racism in psychiatry, research skills, and systems of care.
+This is a time when residents build collegiality and have the opportunity to learn from and with one another across the four classes.

-As a first-year resident, you choose two weeks of elective experiences based on your interests.
+As a PGY-1, you choose four weeks of elective experiences based on your individual psychiatry interests.
 Electives focusing on integrative care and the reverse-integration model are also available.
 Please see our PGY-1 and PGY-2 electives catalog for further details.